linux-kernel-labs/linux/Documentation/teaching/labs/block_device_drivers.rst

 .. hint:: Review the `Register a disk`_ and `Process a request`_ sections.

-Fill in the :c:func:`my_block_request` function to process the request without actually processing your request: display the "request received" message and the following information: start sector, total size, data size from the current :c:type:`struct bio` structure, direction.
+Complete the :c:func:`my_block_request` function to process the request queue without actually processing your request: display the "request received" message and the following information: start sector, total size, data size from the current :c:type:`struct bio` structure, direction.
 To validate a request type, use the :c:func:`blk_rq_is_passthrough` (the function returns 0 in the case in which we are interested, i.e. when the request is generated by the file system).

-.. hint:: To find the needed info, review the `Requests for block devices`_
+.. hint:: To retrieve the needed info, review the `Requests for block devices`_
           section.

-Use the :c:func:`blk_mq_end_request` function to finish processing the request.
+Use the :c:func:`__blk_end_request_all` function to finish processing the request.

-Insert the module into the kernel and inspect the messages printed by the module.
+Insert the module into the kernel.
+Use :command:`dmesg` to view a message sent by the module.
 When a device is added, a request is sent to the device.
 Check the presence of :file:`/dev/myblock` and if it doesn't exist, create the device using the command: